Impact investing a rising trend also in Finland – support from a network of renowned persons

 The institutional investors interviewed for the study, however, were of the opinion that venture capital investments already include a lot of hidden effectiveness that is not necessarily recognised or acknowledged, and that should be made visible.

 “It is clear that impact investing will become a permanent part of financing markets.
 As part of responsible investment policies, for example, institutional investors will require increasing amounts of impact reporting from their targets of investments,” Grundstén stresses.

 Finland is also an active operator in the international communities within the field, such as the Global Steering Group for Impact Investment (GSG).
-The new national steering group continues this co-operation.
+The new National Advisory Board continues this co-operation.
 The GSG group, which originally came into being within the G8 network of leading industrial nations, is chaired by Sir Ronald Cohen, who is known as the father of both venture capital and social investing.
 He is scheduled to visit Finland in August.

 For companies and organisations, the impact perspective opens up new opportunities for obtaining capital and financing, as well as assignments.
 To turn it into a competitive advantage, though, they are required to verify the impacts of their own operations and to be capable of communicating them to various stakeholders.

 Sitra brought social impact investing to Finland – to support sustainable welfare

 Sitra has been building an operating environment for impact investing in Finland for about four years.
 The focus of the work is on Social Impact Bonds.